By Tyler Jefford

 It’s been quite a month.
 It’s been a pretty jarring couple of months, actually.

-The fight for equality and justice are at the forefront, with incredible protests for the last several weeks, all across the world, after a police officer murdered George Floyd on camera, with no remorse.
+The fight for equality and justice are at the forefront.
+With incredible protests over the last several weeks, all across the world, after a police officer in Minneapolis murdered George Floyd on camera, with no remorse.
 This injustice happens every single day and now is the time it stops.
 Black Lives Matter, full stop.